-Scientific publications making use of INTEGRAL data should acknowledge this iv using the following text:
+Scientific publications making use of INTEGRAL data should acknowledge thisiv using the following text:

-Based on observations with INTEGRAL, an ESA project with instruments and science data centre funded by ESA member states (especially the PI countries: Denmark, France, Germany, Italy, Switzerland, Spain), and with the participation of Russia and the USA.
+Based on observations with INTEGRAL, an ESA project with instruments and science data centre funded by ESA member states (especially the PI countries: Denmark, France, Germany, Italy, Switzerland, Spain), and with the participation of the Russian Federation and the USA.

-&lt;sup>iv Either via a footnote to the title of the publication on the first page, or within the Section containing acknowledgements.
+$i^{v}$ Either via a footnote to the title of the publication on the first page, or within the Section containing acknowledgements.